RSV is a viral illness that causes symptoms such as trouble

 - Turning blue around the lips and

-like other health conditions.
-Make sure your child sees his or her healthcare provider
+other health conditions.
+Make sure your child sees their healthcare provider for a

 The healthcare provider will ask about your child’s symptoms and

 health history.
-He or she may also ask about any recent illness in your family or other
+They may also ask about any recent illness in your family or other

 children in childcare or school.
-He or she will give your child a physical exam.
-Your
+They will give your child a physical exam.
+Your child

 Treatment will depend on your